Regulations of the D10 Drift Battle of Poland 2023 competition.

 - A scoring run, the number of scoring runs will be determined by the judges at the briefing. scoring runs of a given competitor shall not be consecutive.

-- The commencement of the competition, the order of runs, the line of passage and changes in the organization of the competition are determined by the official announcements and mandatory breifing.
+- Start competition, the order of runs, the line of passage and changes in the organization of the competition are determined by the official announcements and mandatory breifing.

 - The signal to start is given by the judge or a designated person (the signal may come from an electronic device).
 Failure to comply with these signals may result in disqualification of the competitor.